 - Engagement rate: 166% increase

 And the good news?
 There’s a simple formula to this.
 Below is exactly how we did that (and you can too!)

 Step 1: Share the Best Type of Content at Your Best TimeThe whole idea behind this first step is to reuse and repurpose your content without using the same post ever again.

-Instead, you’re going to tie your best time to the various types of content within Post Planner’s “Plan” to maximize engagement.
+Here you're going to tie your best time to post to the various types of content within Post Planner’s “Plan” to maximize engagement.

 1: Go to Your Twitter Analytics